 1. Sumitomo Encounter AT

-One of the most popular and most affordable all-terrain tires is Sumitomo’s Encounter AT.
-And from looking at it alone, you’ll find it hard to believe you’re paying less than $650 for a set of four tires.
+One of the most popular and most affordable best all terrain tires is Sumitomo’s Encounter AT.
+And from looking at it alone, you’ll find it hard to believe you’re paying less than $650 for a set of four Toyota Tacoma tires.
 It has all the hallmarks of what makes an A/T tire great: aggressive looks, chunky treads, and a rugged stance.
 The Sumitomo Encounter AT is a hybrid A/T tire with the DNA of an H/T tire without costing as much as OEM rubber.

 The Sumitomo Encounter AT is designed to perform admirably on any road surface.
 With an open tread design molded from a durable all-terrain rubber compound, this tire is equipped with the three-peak mountain snowflake symbol (3PMSF) making it a solid and dependable choice for off-road and extreme applications.
 The shoulders come with zigzag sipes to improve wet and snow traction while the in-block sipes offer better grip on dry and smooth pavement.